saida-d/soma-copilot/README.md

     -   Offers to schedule a **Microsoft Teams meeting** with the sales team whenever customers request **project deals, quotations, or direct engagement**.
+4.  **Bing Custom Search**
+    -   Provided Bing custom search to hold outcome within boundry**.

+5.  **Content Moderation**
+    -   To ensure safety and accuracy, the agent responds only when the content meets a high confidence threshold.**.

 ## 📌 Guidelines for Soma-Assistant